-Write code for a function that counts the number of different paths from a point in a maze to an exit assuming you can't cross back over your path.
-Do this using a maze that is a 2D array of characters.

-There is no class next Tuesday.
-Quiz #5 will be next class.
+- Write code for a function that counts the number of different paths from a point in a maze to an exit assuming you can't cross back over your path.
+Do this using a maze that is a 2D array of characters. - Quiz #5 will be next class.